HyperFlight

 x = (SQRT(5) + 1) / 2 = 1.618..

 .. and the golden ratio, the irrational number.
-The interest rate multiplier x is no other than a/b
+The interest rate multiplier x is no other than the ratio a/b of the golden numbers

-To satisfy the customer, the bank would apply 1.618.. annual multiplier x -- which represents 0.618 ..
-(61.8 ..%) annual additive interest y -- and start paying out the customer at the end of the SECOND year.
+To satisfy the customer, the bank would apply 1.618.. annual multiplier x which represents 0.618 ..
+(61.8 ..%) annual additive interest y and start paying out the customer at the end of the SECOND year.
 This golden ratio application from Jan 2006 is original [unless HE had used it] and close to real life, too!
 Let us know of other practical apps and we'll link to them.

 The golden ratio embodies the notion of 'maturity.'
 There is a delay, in our case two years, before the earnings can be withdrawn.
+Also, 'earnings must earn earnings' before we get to the golden ratio ["ask me about my grandchildren"].
+If the payment was not delayed, the bank would need to double the initial deposit every year to keep up with the payments.

 You may try to figure out whether a/b or b/a is the "primary" golden ratio.
 Presently we will take a/b to be the golden ratio but only in deference to the historical usage.
 Because the ratio a/b is used as a multiplier, a good call on a/b could also be the gold lever or the golden leverage.
 For the adder b/a, the golden consensus might be descriptive.

-Irrational numbers are nifty because the rational numbers cannot match them.
+Irrational numbers are nifty because rational numbers cannot match them.
 If you establish that, in a House of Representatives/Parliament, a motion will carry when the ratio of the yes/no votes exceeds b/a (or another irrational number) there is no need to be concerned with the number of lawmakers casting a vote -- the vote will be above or below the irrational number and there will never be a tie.

 Golden numbers geometric construction and illustration

-The 'unreduced' aspect simply means that in the construction we start with the unit length 1 as the shortest length and build up from that.
-When finished, we do not reduce any numbers and thus the unit 1 remains as unit 1 and, in the case of the golden numbers, b remains at 2.
+The 'unreduced' aspect simply means that in the construction you start with the unit length 1 as the shortest length and build up from that.
+When finished, do not reduce any numbers and thus the unit 1 remains as unit 1 and, in the case of the golden numbers, b remains at 2.

 One new construction: Pentagon and the rest